kthorner/Ciliome_Gene_Expression/README.md

 # Ciliome_Gene_Expression

-To use please install R-Studio and the package "shiny".
+To use, please install R-Studio and the package "shiny".
 Then run the following:

 ```
 library(shiny)